 - Use a cutting board.
 Do not cut directly on the countertop.

 No regular maintenance is required for solid surface countertops.
-Should the material become scratched or broken, solid surface can, in most cases, be repaired quickly by a certified solid surface repair company or trained fabricator.
+Should the material become scratched or broken, a solid surface can, in most cases, be repaired quickly by a certified solid surface repair company, trained fabricator, or you can try to remedy the problem.
 Because the surface is solid throughout, a countertop that has undergone years of wear and tear can be refinished.